Roie-/next.py/README.md

 - [ ] 6.4 &#129138; connect_the_dots.py (Modules)
 <br>

-<nowiki>*</nowiki>The main purpose of the assignments is to check understanding of the material,
+## Notes
-design of code and proper documentation, nothing more.
+The main purpose of the assignments is to check understanding of the material, design of code and proper documentation, nothing more.